MicrosoftDocs/cpp-docs/docs/code-quality/using-rule-sets-to-specify-the-cpp-rules-to-run.md

 - To add or remove fields in rule columns, choose **Column Options**.

-- To hide rules that do not apply to the current solution, choose **Hide rules that do not apply to the current solution**.
+- To hide rules that don't apply to the current solution, choose **Hide rules that do not apply to the current solution**.

 - To switch between showing and hiding rules that are assigned the Error action, choose **Show rules that can generate Code Analysis errors**.